jackandrews/btsportxbmc/README.md

 You need a window manager running.
 If you're running xbmc in standalone mode you'll need to have fluxbox or some other manager running.

 People running compiz, emerald, etc. may experience issues with the player (try disabling these if they are running).

-Don't forget to autohide your mouse with unclutter!

 Thank You
 =========